 Another factor that affects employer pension contribution rates is the use of the actuarial technique known as smoothing.
-Used to reduce the year-to-year fluctuations in employer contribution rates from volatile investment returns, this process "smoothes" asset values by recognizing changes due to gains or losses in equity investments over a five-year period.
-The smoothing process used by OSC recognizes the full annual impact of unexpected equity investment gains and losses at the rate of 20 percent per year for five years.
-As a result, the market performance in prior years affects employer contribution rates for upcoming fiscal years.
-As noted previously, the State Comptroller is planning to restart the asset valuation method based on the FY 2021 investment return to mitigate potentially significant employer contribution increases resulting from a reduction in the Systems assumed rate of return.
+Used to reduce the year-to-year fluctuations in employer contribution rates from volatile investment returns, this process "smoothes" asset values by recognizing changes due to gains or losses in investments over a period of time.
+The smoothing process used by OSC was updated in August 2022 and now recognizes the full annual impact of unexpected investment gains and losses at the rate of 12.5 percent per year over an eight-year period.
+Previously, OSC used a five year / 20 percent per year methodology to recognized unexpected gains or losses.
+As a result, investment performances in prior years affects employer contribution rates for upcoming fiscal years.
+The State Comptroller restarted the asset valuation method in FY 2021 to mitigate significant employer contribution increases resulting from the reduction in the Systems assumed rate of return from 6.8 percent to 5.9 percent.
+FY 2022 investment returns will be the first year to apply to the new eight-year smoothing period following the restart.

 Part TT of Chapter 57 of the Laws of 2010 permits local governments and the State to amortize a portion of their pension costs beginning in FY 2011.
 Specifically, pension contribution costs in excess of the amortization thresholds may be amortized.
 The authorizing legislation also permits amortization in all future years if the actuarial contribution rate is greater than the amortization threshold, which generally may increase or decrease by no more than one percentage point each year (i.e., the graded rate).
 Conversely, when the graded rate is higher than the actuarial contribution rate, the employer is required to pay the higher rate with the difference first used to pay down any prior year amortization amounts.
 If all amortized amounts have been paid, any additional contributions will be deposited in a reserve fund and used to offset future rate increases.
 Chapter 48 of the Laws of 2017 changed the computation of the employer's graded rate to provide an employer-specific graded rate computation based on the employer's own tier and plan demographics.
 Repayment of the amortized amounts is made over a ten-year period at an interest rate determined by the State Comptroller.
-The applicable interest rates for system employers who have elected to amortize in FY 2021 and FY 2022 are 1.33 percent and 1.76 percent, respectively.
+The applicable interest rates for system employers who have elected to amortize in FY 2022 and FY 2023 are 1.76 percent and 3.61 percent, respectively.
 The Updated Financial Plan reflects the payment of the entire balance of prior year amortization made at the end of FY 2021 and does not assume amortization of State pension costs moving forward.